imagineLife/graph-ql-thoughts/queries-and-types.md

 ## Queries, Types

+- the only thing required in a schema is a query
 - Expected to be present by GraphQL
 - outlies the shape to the resulting data for the GraphQL-consuming-client
 - the `!` means `not null`